douglascayers/sfdc-lead-conversion-record-types/README.md

 then for each converted object (account, contact, opportunity) it updates their record types to the values specified in the custom setting.

-On the **Salesforce IdeaExchange**, the ability to choose a record type is a highly requested feature, and I hope that this workaround will eventually not be necessary:
+On the **Salesforce Success Community**, the ability to choose a record type is a highly requested feature, and I hope that this workaround will eventually not be necessary:
 * https://success.salesforce.com/ideaView?id=08730000000Bra8AAC
 * https://success.salesforce.com/answers?id=90630000000gvCcAAI